 “And that trash contains treasure.
 Metals made up half the world’s electronic trash, or e-waste, in 2022 and were worth $91 billion.
 Copper, iron, and gold accounted for a big chunk of that value.”

-Swiss refineries process around 60-70% of the world’s newly mined gold annually.
-This includes gold mined globally and from recycled sources such as jewelry and electronic waste.
-Well, the electronic waste they recycle may be about to go up.
+Swiss refineries process around 60-70% of the world’s newly mined gold every year.
+This includes gold mined globally and from recycled sources such as jewelry and electronic waste; and the amount of gold extracted from e-waste recycling may be about to increase…

 A group of researchers in Zurich, Switzerland, have discovered a new method for extracting high-purity gold from old electronics.